Azure-Samples/cognitive-services-vision-csharp-sdk-quickstarts/ComputerVision/README.md

 author: easyj2j
 ---

-# Cognitive Services Computer Vision C# SDK quickstart samples
+# Computer Vision C# SDK quickstart samples

-Latest sample code for Cognitive Services Computer Vision SDK quickstarts.
+This repository provides the latest sample code for Cognitive Services Computer Vision SDK quickstarts.
+These samples target the [Microsoft.Azure.CognitiveServices.Vision.ComputerVision 3.2.0](https://www.nuget.org/packages/Microsoft.Azure.CognitiveServices.Vision.ComputerVision/3.2.0) client library.

 ## Features

 These samples demonstrate how to use the Computer Vision client library for C# to perform the following actions.

-* Analyze an image.
+* Analyze an image
-* Generate a thumbnail of an image.
+* Generate a thumbnail of an image
-* Extract handwritten text from an image.
+* Extract handwritten text from an image

  Two image input methods are demonstrated for each sample:

-* Uploading a local image.
+* Uploading a local image
-* Specifying the URL of a remote image.
+* Specifying the URL of a remote image

 ## Getting Started